Recent Trends in Artificial Intelligence Technology: A Scoping Review: Others

 \subsection{Satisfiability problem}

 The satisfiability problem (SAT) solvers have been used to solve problems from different domains such as electronic design automation (EDA), hardware verification, and mathematical theorem proving.
 SAT solver tries to solve satisfiability of a given propositional formula, which is often in Conjunctive Normal Form (CNF).
 The most popular SAT solvers are Conﬂict Driven Clause Learning (CDCL) based solvers and local search solvers.
 CDCL based SAT solvers have shown significant success in many practical applications and local search solvers have shown good performance in random and hard combinatorial cases.
 Satisfiability modulo theory (SMT) also uses SAT solvers as a core component.
-Promising results as solving SAT have been gained from CDCL solvers such as GLUCOSE, MAPLE LCM DIST CHRONO BT-DL, KISSAT and CADICAL.
-Several gold medals have been won by GLUCOSE in SAT Competitions and it is considered as a milestone in CDCL solver development.
-SAT Race 2019 was won by MAPLE LCM DIST CHRONO BT-DL and Main Track of SAT Competition 2020 was won by KISSAT.
-Considering local search solvers CCANR has shown good performance on structured instances~\citep{sat}.
+Promising results as solving SAT have been gained from CDCL solvers such as Glucose, MapleLCMDistChronoBT-DL, Kissat and CaDiCaL.
+Several gold medals have been won by Glucose in SAT Competitions and it is considered as a milestone in CDCL solver development.
+SAT Race 2019 was won by MapleLCMDistChronoBT-DL and Main Track of SAT Competition 2020 was won by Kissat.
+Considering local search solvers CCAnr has shown good performance on structured instances~\citep{sat}.